 - Transactions for customer and operational events that have not been booked on dedicated accounts

 - Deposits to hidden or suspicious accounts that may be indicative of fraud

 Any transaction that does not pass any of the above checks is directed to the person in charge via workflows for further investigation and resolution.

-The implementation of this tax compliance solution has helped HOCHTIEF to further increase their compliance to complex national and international tax regulations and reduce the risk of fines and penalties for non-compliance.
+The implementation of this tax compliance solution has helped HOCHTIEF to further increase its compliance to complex national and international tax regulations and reduce the risk of fines and penalties for non-compliance.

-It also reduces the risk of damage to their reputation like what happened to engineering firm Siemens when it was revealed that hundreds of employees had been billing millions of Euros for consultants’ contracts, false bills and shell firms to pay massive bribes to win contracts.
+It also reduces the risk of damage to their reputation like what happened to the engineering firm Siemens, when it was revealed that hundreds of employees had been billing millions of Euros for consultants’ contracts.
+These were false bills paid to shell firms to pay massive bribes to win contracts.

 All the above benefits were achieved without adding dedicated staff to monitor tax compliance.